44Chann/Pcoin/README.md

 # Pcoin
-I am creating it to learn blockchain how ti works and stuff like that
+I am creating it to learn blockchain how ti works